BodenmillerGroup/steinbock/docs/cli/segmentation.md

 ## Cellpose

 !!! danger "Experimental feature"
-    This is an experimental feature and likely requires fine-tuning of parameters (using steinbock command-line options).
+    This is an experimental feature and is only available in the `-cellpose` flavors of the *steinbock* Docker container.

+    Segmentation using cellpose likely requires fine-tuning of parameters, e.g. using steinbock command-line interface options.

 [Cellpose](https://www.cellpose.org) is a generalist algorithm for cellular segmentation.